pythonarcade/arcade/doc/programming_guide/sound.rst

 .. [#mp3linux]
    The only time MP3 will be absent is on unusual Linux configurations.
-   See `pyglet's supported media types`_ to learn more.
+   See `pyglet's guide to supported media types`_ to learn more.

 .. _sound-compat-playback: